orstavik/JoiComponents/book/chapter6/Pattern4_BatchCustomElementUpgrades.md

 ```
 ## Sync or async?
 The only major drawback of this approach is that it will block the rendering of the main page
-until your web components polyfill has completed.
+and other sync scripts until your web components polyfill has completed.
 There are a couple of mitigating circumstances for the sync approach:

 1. The problem of blocking the rendering of the main document can be alleviated
-by moving the script with the polyfills below other template code.
+   by moving the script with the polyfills below
+   other template code and scripts you need to run first.

+2. The web component polyfills are so invasive, that you are likely going to need to que the
+   execution of your other scripts and functions anyway.
+   Other scripts you can load asynchronously before your polyfill.

-2. Fewer and fewer browsers need the webcomponents polyfills.
+3. Fewer and fewer browsers need the web components polyfills.
    So even though a minority of your users get a slower experience,
-your users as a group might appreciate that you the developer trade
+   your users as a group might not be affected too badly.
-the loss of complexity in polyfilling with added complexity in functionality.
-3. The web component polyfills are so invasive, that you are likely going to need to wait to
-execute your other scripts anyway.
-Those scripts you cannot delay you might be able to load
-asynchronously before your polyfill.

-If you still want to load the polyfills **async**hronously,
-you need two other, fairly independent patterns:
+4. With less complexity loading the polyfill and less complexity of using web component APIs,
+   your app gets equivalently simpler.
+This makes room for other complicating functionality
+   that all your users might value more than a slow Time-To-Interactive.

+To read more about async vs. sync loading, see the more in-depth [discussion of async vs sync loading of polyfills](Discussion_sync_vs_async_polyfilling.md).

+In the next two chapters we will look at two patterns necessary to load
+the web component polyfills async:

 * [QueAndRecallFunctions](Pattern5_QueAndRecallFunctions.md).
 * [SuperFun](Pattern6_SuperFun.md).

-Then we summarize the async loading of polyfills in [PolyfillLoader](Pattern7_PolyfillLoader.md).
+Then we combine this chapter with these two patterns to load web component polyfills async in [PolyfillLoader](Pattern7_PolyfillLoader.md).
-I also provide a [PolyfillLoaderGenerator](Pattern8_PolyfillLoaderGenerator.md)
+We then look at a [PolyfillLoaderGenerator](Pattern8_PolyfillLoaderGenerator.md)
-that create custom polyfill-loaders for different polyfills.
+that you can use to create custom polyfill-loaders for different polyfills.
-And finally, I provide a more [in-depth discussion of async vs sync loading of polyfills](Discussion_sync_vs_async_polyfilling.md).

 ### References
 * [customElements polyfill](https://github.com/webcomponents/webcomponentsjs/customElements).